“Compassion is the antitoxin of the soul: where there is compassion even the most poisonous impulses remain relatively

 The difference between this voice is an overwhelming wave of toxicity or a mild annoyance is our self-compassion.

 Self-compassion is the soothing antidote to our negative inner voice.
 Self-compassion tells us that we are good enough, that we are worthy of warmth and kindness, that suffering is a perfectly normal thing that everyone goes through, and we are not alone in our pain.

 Having compassion and kindness for ourselves is a vital tool in our mental wellness.
 Despite this, it is a concept that not many are aware of.
 After our focus on Self-Care last week, we thought it would be good to explore self-compassion and why it is vital in moving on from trauma.

 What is self-compassion?

 Self-compassion is a relatively new concept but the principles behind it have actually been around for thousands of years!
 Over 2000 years ago, the Buddha prescribed kindness, a sense of common humanity, and mindfulness to monks who were struggling with anxiety and fear.
 These three principles make up the three pillars of self-compassion.

 Dr. Kristin Neff developed the practice of self-compassion after studying Buddhism and practicing mindfulness meditation.
-When she noticed how important these three principles are to the modern mind and the journey towards mental wellness, she devoted much of her career to studying and teaching self-compassion.
+When she noticed how important these three principles are to the modern mind and the journey toward mental wellness, she devoted much of her career to studying and teaching self-compassion.